Professional man with text "3 simple ideas to help you get ahead from a Salesforce veteran"

 The qualification phase is critical in identifying customer fit.

-“Everybody isn’t a good fit.
+“Certain companies are a strong fit, and others are not worth pursuing.
 Certain companies will be a better fit for a variety of reasons.
 You’ve to know what you do well.
 You have to know where you have a competitive advantage in a deal cycle in terms of acquiring a new customer.”

 “At Momentive, we’re trying to get more surgical about going into companies with a specific message that we know will interest them based on the kind of company they are, their tech stack, and their industry.

-Grit—the most crucial skill no one talks about
+Grit: the most crucial skill no one talks about

 As someone who has been around the circuit for a while, Brett has seen enough to know that the sales game isn’t for everyone.